Tuywarrior/OOPS/Definitions.md

 Runtime-Polimorphism:

 **Function-Overriding:** It occurs when a derived class has a definition for one of the member functions of base class.
-The base class is said to be overridden.
+The base function is said to be overridden.